Its a genuine issue.

 You only need to watch thirty seconds of a porno where the men are hairy, fat and faceless being serviced by beautiful women to know who its aimed at.
 Note also how women aren’t pleasured as much as men?!

 Because men have been told that “real men” want sex, the poor buggers get told that they need to go out and get it.
-That means they might initiate sex more often.
+That means they *might* feel pressurized or socialised to initiate sex more often.

 And because the idea of women getting pleasure from sex (shock horror) is quite absent from our sexual health education, women can sometimes find it hard to know what they like.